Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

        [12, 13, 14, 15]])
 ```

 You might have noticed something about this.
-It is picking the second element
+It is selecting the second element
 of the first axis.
 But from what we said earlier, we can also do this just by
 using the basic index `1`, which will operate on the first axis: